ajdruff/mod-wp/README.md

 **WordPress page is blank or not accessible after installing from command line**

-Verify that you $config['HTTP_HOST'] setting is correct and is an accessible domain name that points to the web root that contains your WordPress directory.
+Verify that the `general:HTTP_HOST` setting is correct and is an accessible domain name that points to the web root that contains your WordPress directory.